Here’s how to make cool concrete wall art decor for your walls. Create a triptych of wall tiles, MCM style with cement!

 Step 4 | Lubricate The DIY Concrete Wall Art Mould

 Spray the vegetable oil into the container, then pour in the cement.

 Take the screwdriver/chisel and scrape away some space at the center.
 Make sure the top of the hole is flat to better hold a nail or screw.
-Make the hole it about ¾” wide.
+Make the hole about 1/2″ wide.
 In case your hole isn’t perfectly centered, this will give you flexibility when hanging it.